Connect with others who understand.

 Medically reviewed by Federica Polidoro, M.D.

-Although treatment options for multiple sclerosis (MS) have improved, people with the condition still have a somewhat shorter average life expectancy.
-This is especially true for those who have other health conditions (known as comorbidities) as well as MS. Today, those with MS are more likely to die from complications of the disease than from MS itself.
+Although treatment options for multiple sclerosis (MS) have improved, there is no cure for MS, and people with the condition still have a somewhat shorter average life expectancy.
+This is especially true for those who have MS with comorbidities (other health conditions).
+Today, those with MS are more likely to die from complications of the disease than from MS itself.

 Studies have analyzed the death certificates of thousands of people with MS in Canada and the U.S. to get a better understanding of the most common causes of death.